esammahdi/Processing/Terrain Generator/README.md

 1. **Noise Algorithm** :
   Perhaps one of the most important point about the program, as the entire idea of the project is to draw a 2D grid and then give it a 3D illusion by rotating the x axies of the scene and giving the points random Z values between a given range.
 As mentioned above the progranm demonstrates the need for organic noise generating algorithms (sometimes even dedicated hardware), as normal pseudo-random algorithms does not make it.\
-  The program uses *[Perlin Noise](https://en.wikipedia.org/wiki/Perlin_noise)* algorithm, a type of gradient noise developed by [Ken Perlin](https://en.wikipedia.org/wiki/Ken_Perlin), and will allow you to compare it with the normal pseudo-random algorithm provided with Java.
+  The program uses *[Perlin Noise](https://en.wikipedia.org/wiki/Perlin_noise)* algorithm -a type of gradient noise developed by [Ken Perlin](https://en.wikipedia.org/wiki/Ken_Perlin)- and will allow you to compare it with the normal pseudo-random algorithm provided with Java.
   The scene in the gif below starts with the perlin noise algorithm, and then changes to the normal random algorithm, see the difference for your self:
   <p align="center">
   <img width="700" align="center" src=".github_usercontent/NoiseAlgorithm.gif" alt="Start screen"/>